hugo-toha/guides/content/posts/configuration/about-section/about-section.md

 ### Example `about.yaml` File

-Here is the `about.yaml` file that has been used to create the `About` section of this site.
+Here, is the `about.yaml` file that has been used to create the `About` section of this site.

 ```yaml
 # your designation